matteematt/web-component-engineering-exercises/02_working_with_dom/avatar/readme.md

 * initials - The user's initials.
 * If no image is provided, the initials should be rendered instead.
 * If no initials or image are provided, fallback to a default image.

+## Remarks
+Could make the styling a bit better, but I think it is good enough.